-What does the Queensland Retirement Village and Parks Advice Service do?
+What does the Queensland Retirement Village and Park Advice Service do?

-The Queensland Retirement Village and Parks Advice Service (QRVPAS) is a free legal service for existing and prospective residents of retirement villages and manufactured home parks.
+The Queensland Retirement Village and Park Advice Service (QRVPAS) is a free legal service for existing and prospective residents of retirement villages and manufactured home parks.

 QRVPAS aims to help residents: